paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ### Case Sensitivity

-The database interface does not provide a method to configure a MySQL database to be case sensitive.
-A case **in**sensitive database prevents a user from creating a tag `Name` and `NAME` as they are considered the same.
+The database interface does not provide a method to configure a MySQL database to be case-sensitive.
+A case-**in**sensitive database prevents a user from creating a tag `Name` and `NAME` as they are considered the same.

 However, there is a downside to turning on case sensitivity, as it also makes searches case sensitive.